-This time last year, the idea of racing in New Zealand seemed extremely far-fetched to me.
-Anna and I were planning to get to Australia this year, but we hadn’t discussed a NZ trip.
-But while waiting at the hospital with my brother Roger as his thumb was being stitched when a rogue knife got the better of him, I was surfing my iPhone and became intrigued by a race near Te Anau called the Kepler Challenge.
+This time last year, the idea of racing the Kepler Track Challenge in New Zealand seemed extremely far-fetched to me.
+Anna and I were planning to get to Australia this year, but we hadn’t discussed an NZ trip.
+But while waiting at the hospital with my brother Roger as his thumb was being stitched when a rogue knife got the better of him, I was surfing my iPhone and became intrigued by a race near Te Anau called the Kepler Track Challenge.

 On a whim, I shared the race’s site link with Anna and received a two fold response: